ONEcampaign/oda_cookbook/src/oda-data-package/recipes.md

 oda_to_africa = oda.load_indicator(indicators=indicators).add_share_of_gni().get_data()
 ```

-Let's determine what countries received the largest total ODA contributions as a share of GNI:
+Let's determine what countries received the largest annual ODA contributions as a share of GNI:

 ```python
 # compute total ODA share of GNI for each country per year and sort values